milisarge/toxfs/README.md

 https://localhost:2061

-// if you use toxer agent also a toxer agent should be run on your friend's local.
+// if you use tox agent also a tox agent should be run on your friend's local. ( tox agents must be friend )

-// after requirrements you can list and fetch your friends shared files.
+// after requirrements put your sharing files to "shared" directory ,you can list and fetch your friends shared files,it will download to "static" directory.